Nigeria Basketball Federation: Afrobasket 2015 Champions

 Nigeria's senior men's basketball teams, a.k.a.
-D’Tigers, are finally the champions of Africa following their exploits at the recently held 2015 Afrobasket Men's Championship in Tunisia from August 19–30, 2015.
+D'Tigers, became the champions of Africa following their competing at the recently held 2015 Afrobasket Men's Championship in Tunisia from 19–30 August 2015.

-The victory we are celebrating today did not come easy as the Tijjani Umar-led Board of the Nigeria Basketball Federation (NBBF) had to face different hurdles on the way to get to this level which other Boards before it strove to attain.

-The road to today's success actually began in 2013 following the second tenure of Tijjani Umar as president of the NBBF.
-Despite distractions placed on its way, the Board began work in earnest and went for the best players the country had within and outside the shores of the country.
+The Tijjani Umar-led Board of the Nigeria Basketball Federation (NBBF) had to face different complications on the way to get to this level which other Boards before it was attained.
+The success of this game began in 2013 following the second tenure of Tijjani Umar as president of the NBBF.
+The Board began work in recruiting new players both within and outside the country.

-At the Afrobasket in Abidjan, Côte d'Ivoire in 2013, many basketball faithful looked up to Nigeria to break the stranglehold Angola had on the continent's basketball but injuries and other technical factors scuttled that dream.

-Not one to take defeat lightly, Umar and his team with contributions from the players, did a self appraisal and came to the conclusion that, the team, with its array of world class players, needed the services of an experienced technical hand to transform the team into the champions they truly are.

-That was how, American William Voigt was selected from among the names who applied to tinker the Nigerian team.
-He too, hungry to succeed on his first assignment in Africa, came along with his own staff to complement the Nigerian assistants provided by the NBBF.
+At the Afrobasket in Abidjan, Côte d'Ivoire in 2013, Nigeria faced difficulties against Angola due to injuries and other technical factors.
+Umar and his team with contributions from the players then turned to the services of an experienced technical hand, William Voigt, to improve the team's capabilities.
+Voigt came along with his own staff to complement the Nigerian assistants provided by the NBBF.

-Three players from the Nigerian league, the DStv Men's Basketball League, were among the preliminary team selected to begin camping in Abuja on July 15, 2015, but visa hitches prevented them from joining the team's pre-tournament training in France and Italy where the team participated in invitational tournaments as well as friendly matches.

-Painfully though, just when the team was rounding off their training in Italy, the team's pivot, Ike Diogu picked up a calf-muscle injury which eventually ruled him out of the competition.
+Three players from the Nigerian league, the DStv Men's Basketball League, were among the preliminary team selected to begin camping in Abuja on 15 July 2015, but visa issues prevented them from joining the team's pre-tournament training in France and Italy where the team participated in invitational tournaments as well as friendly matches.
+While in Italy, the team's pivot, Ike Diogu, picked up a calf-muscle injury which eventually ruled him out of the competition.
+Diogu encouraged his teammates to continue on in competing without him.